-The HoKua Place project conforms to and implements the policies of the Updated Kaua'i General Plan by developing within the newly designated Urban District Neighborhood General, contiguous to Kapa'a town and its neighboring residential community, thereby preserving the rural character of the area.
+HoKua Place conforms to and implements the Goals and Policies of the General Plan by developing in the new Neighborhood General designation, which is contiguous to Kapa'a Town and its neighboring residential community, thereby, preserving the rural character of the area.
+Chapter 5, Section 5.1.1 above further depicts the Project's conformance with the General Plan.